REGISTER BY MARCH 31 AND BE ENTERED INTO A GIVEAWAY FOR A CHANCE TO WIN FREE #NABJ25 CONVENTION REGISTRATION!

 Tamara Jeffries, Senior Narrative Content Consultant and Yoga Instructor

-Larry Spruill Jr., Emmy Award-winning Journalist, WSB-TV, Atlanta
+Larry Spruill Jr., Emmy Award-winning Journalist

 Monica Wood, Charlotte Therapist, Public Relations Expert